Do weak values capture the complete truth about the past of a quantum particle?: The gedanken experiment

+Probability $P$ depends on reflectivities of various $L_j$'s at the time when photon passes through them.
+Equations~(\ref{final_prob2}) and (\ref{final_prob}) are our main results.
+We use Equation~(\ref{final_prob}) in drawing operational inferences about the past of the photon.
+It is to be emphasised here that these inferences can be drawn by using Equation~\ref{final_prob2} also to avoid any misunderstanding regarding the approximation $\omega^{-1}_j\gg{\tau}$, however, Equation~\ref{final_prob} is simpler and more convenient to use.

-The initial state of the particle is prepared in $\ket{1}$ at time $t_{0}$.
-Assuming the condition $\omega_{j}^{-1}\gg{(t^\prime-t_{0})}, j=1,2,\cdots,5$, the probability of finding the particle in state $\ket{1}$ at time $t^\prime>t_{9}$ is found to be modulated with frequencies $\omega_{1},\omega_{2},\omega_{3}$, and $\omega_{4}$ as: Probability $P$ depends on the time when the experiment was conducted.
-Experiment with a single particle cannot reveal any information about the time dependency of probability $P$, but experimental runs over ensembles with varying time can provide us information about the frequencies present in modulated probability $P$.
+Experiments with a single particle cannot reveal any information about the time dependency of probability $P$, but experimental runs over ensembles with varying time can provide information about the frequencies present in the modulated probability $P$.
+As we describe next, the experimental realisation of Equation~(\ref{final_prob}) can be achieved if we sample a sufficient number of photons in a time window in which the time dependent optical elements in the circuit do not vary appreciably.

-The probability $P$ can be experimentally measured by repeating the experiment a large number of times at a certain rate.
-Further we need to choose a sampling time $T_s$ which is large enough to measure over a sufficiently large number of particles and small enough that the time varying elements do not change appreciably during the sampling time.
-Thus we need to have the frequencies $\omega_i$ to be sufficiently small.
-The total experiment time then will have to long and is dictated by the smallest frequency amongst $\omega_i$'s.

-Suppose box-$3$ was not empty and had a probability amplitude $\alpha$ and the box-$4$ was empty.
-The leakage Hamiltonian $H_2$ transforms the amplitudes as:

-This change will be measurable only if $\alpha \epsilon$ is significant and that will happen only if $\alpha\gg\epsilon$.
-The same is true for pairs of boxes $1$ and $2$, $3$ and $4$, and $5$ and $6$ at times between $t_{3}$ and $t_{4}$.
-Ratios of amplitudes of different frequencies in Fourier analysis reveals the ratios of probabilities present in the corresponding non-empty boxes at corresponding times.
-This intuitively explains the fact that $\epsilon$ appears in front of all the variable terms in Equation~(\ref{final_prob}).
-The expression for $P$ given in Equation~(\ref{final_prob}) which can be measured by sampling experiments, tells us a story about the past of the particle that \textit{at least one of the boxes $3$ and $4$ at time between $t_{1}$ and $t_{2}$ was not empty}.